 - Twitter handle, instagram handle, and/or Facebook page name

 NCR-SARE can also send you SARE-related educational resources for you to share at your event.
 You can view many of our outreach materials online.
-We have national, regional, and state-based materials.
-If you’re interested in receiving copies of SARE materials to promote your project, please contact Marie Flanagan to make arrangements at firstname.lastname@example.org.
+If you're interested in receiving copies of SARE materials to promote your project, please contact Marie Flanagan to make arrangements at firstname.lastname@example.org.

 Social media represents a powerful way of connecting with and delivering information to NCR-SARE’s range of audiences, including farmers and ranchers, agricultural educators, researchers, the agricultural media, service providers, government agencies and others.
 Tagging or mentioning NCR-SARE in your social media posts will give NCR-SARE the opportunity to share your social media posts with our expanding social media audience.
 You can follow NCR-SARE and mention NCR-SARE in your grant project-related posts - we're @ncrsare on twitter, Facebook, and instagram.
 On Facebook, you can tag NCR-SARE in your photos or posts about your SARE project.
 You can tag NCR-SARE in any post or comment section by typing @NCRSARE in the post.
 Click on the "Tag photo" option at the bottom of the photo to tag @NCRSARE in a photo.
 Facebook will send a notification to us that we've been tagged in your posts and photos, and then we can share your information with our Facebook friends.

 On Twitter and instagram, a message that contains another user’s @username anywhere in the body of the message is called a "mention."
 When you mention @ncrsare in a message, the message will be immediately sent to the home stream of everyone who is following you.
 When you mention @ncrsare on twitter or instagram, we'll get a notification.
 Then we can share your information with our Twitter and instagram followers.